 For instance, an 8tpi X .032” tie = .256 or 25.6% of hold.
 Changing the tie to .018” gives you a perf with 14.4% of hold.
 It’s substantially less even though it’s the same tpi, because you are cutting away more of the sheet (smaller ties.)
 But a 32tpi X .008” tie also has a 25.6% percent of hold, so it’s essentially the same strength as the first 8tpi.
 But it’s easier to tear and it has a much nicer finish.
 You can read about choosing the right perforation in more detail in a related article here.

 To be more precise, our two debaters each wanted the same thing: higher tear resistance and burst strength.
-I have to admit that when I hear about a “more aggressive perforation” I think of a perf with bigger teeth and smaller ties to produce a perf with lower tear resistance and burst strength.
-But I’m only right if everyone I’m talking to thinks it means the same thing.
-I’m only going by customary usage in my experience.
+I have to admit that when we hear about a “more aggressive perforation” we think of a perf with bigger teeth and smaller ties to produce a perf with lower tear resistance and burst strength.
+But we're only right if everyone we're talking to thinks it means the same thing.
+We're only going by customary usage in our experience.
 It’s far more precise to discuss Percent of Hold, tear strength, and burst strength.

 Performance of any perforated paper is always subject to humidity, grain direction, inks, coatings, perf blade thickness, blade bevel, and more.
 The proper use of perforations can be tricky.
 In the packaging industry there is an almost infinite supply of various perforating rules available to match the almost infinite variety of substrates that need to be perfed.
 In the printing and quick copy industry, there are far fewer substrates involved.
 Generally a smaller range of perforating configurations will handle the perforating job at hand.
 Hopefully the definitions above will get you pointed in the right direction and prevent confusing discussions.